feathersjs/docs/getting-started/introduction.md

 ## Modern Applications

-There is a lot to think about when building a modern application speed, maintainability, flexibility, accessibility, scalability, the list goes on.
+There is a lot to think about when building a modern application; speed, maintainability, flexibility, accessibility, scalability, the list goes on.

 We've tried to ease that pain by wrapping industry best practices into a _"Batteries included but easily swappable"_ package.